murattkarateke/web-security-labs/dvwa/sql-injection/README.md

 ---

 ### Impact
-An attacker can extract sensitive data such as usernames and passwords, leading to full account takeover and database compromise.
+An attacker can extract sensitive data such as usernames and passwords, bypass authentication mechanisms, and potentially gain full control over the database.

+---

+### Mitigation
+- Use prepared statements (parameterized queries)
+- Implement proper input validation and sanitization
+- Apply least privilege principle for database access

 ---

 ### Tools Used
 - Burp Suite
 - DVWA (Damn Vulnerable Web Application)
 - Kali Linux

 - ## 📸 Proof of Exploitation